Turku-BioImaging/.github/profile/README.md

 Turku BioImaging is a broad, interdisciplinary science community in Turku, Finland.
 We aim to promote research and education in bioimaging and provide the tools necessary for understanding complex biological systems.

+## For Industry Partners
+We provide image analysis tools and services, built upon the established resources of Euro-Bioimaging Finland, tailored to meet the needs of industry users.
+If your company requires robust image analysis for research, quality control, or product development, we offer a range of solutions, from custom scripts to consultation on existing pipelines.
+We aim to deliver practical, efficient, and reliable analysis, helping you extract valuable information from your visual data.

 ## Contact us
 For inquiries, please email [tbi-office@bioimaging.fi](mailto:tbi-office@bioimaging.fi)